The Lunar Resources Registry is a transparent registry of Public (non-commercial) and Commercial (private) activity on

-The LRR provides actionable data, insight and records about the available resources on the moon.
+LRR provides actionable data, insight and records about resources, and locations, on the Moon.
 These insights in terms of the size, grade, volume, and location of any given resource will give a better understanding to support investment decisions in exploration and possible extraction missions of lunar resources.